Britgo/opengotha2misc/doc/og2tbl.md

 - some columns names are normalised
 - columns are reordered to place rounds after all others
-- if short-long club mapping is known, codes are expanded; else unconverted code is placed inside square brackets
+- if short-long club mapping is provided, codes are expanded with unmatched codes placed inside square brackets
 - "No Club" is replaced by "-"
 - if there are tied placements, an additional column is prefixed
 - EGD PIN info is elided